notepad-plus-plus/npp-usermanual/content/docs/function-list.md

 ### Class parser
 In classRange node it contains:

-- `mainExr`: the main whole string to serach
+- `mainExr`: the main whole string to search
 - `displayMode`: reserved for future use.
 - `openSymbole` & `closeSymbole`: they are optional. if defined, then the parser will determinate the zone of this class.
-It find first `openSymbole` from the first character of found string by mainExpr attribute. then it determinates the end of class by `closeSymbole` found.
+It find first `openSymbole` from the first character of found string by mainExpr attribute. then it determines the end of class by `closeSymbole` found.
 The algorithm deals with the several levels of imbrication. for example: `\{\{\{\}\{\}\}\{\}\}`
-- `className`: 1 (or more) `nameExpr` node for determinating class name (from the result of `mainExpr` searching).
+- `className`: 1 (or more) `nameExpr` node for determining class name (from the result of `mainExpr` searching).
 - `function`: search in the class zone by using `mainExpr` attribute and the `functionName` nodes.

 ### Mix parser
 Mix Parser contains Class parser (`classRange` node) and Function parser (`function` node).
 Class parser will be applied firstly to find class zones, then function parser will be applied on non-class zones.

-### Link to Language
+### Test your parser
-Once you finish to defined your parser, you can associate it with Notepad++ internal language id (or with file extension), in order to make it works with the language you want.
-All you need to do is add association node(s) into associationMap node.
+Once you finish to defined your parser, save and name the file as language name with `xml` as file extension in `functionList` folder in order to make it works with the language you want.
+Check [overrideMap.xml](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/PowerEditor/installer/functionList/overrideMap.xml) for the naming list of all supported programming languages.

-In `associationMap`, it contains:

-- `association`: 1 or several nodes to make associations between defined parsers and languages.
-    - `langID`: Notepad++ internal language ID.
-    - `userDefinedLangName`: User Defined Language Name.
-It makes association between User Defined Language and the parser.
-If langID is present, this attribute will be ignored.
-    - `ext`: File name extesion (should contain `.`).
-If `langID` or `userDefinedLangName` is present, this attribute will be ignored.
-    - `id`: Parser ID.
+If you're not happy about the existing parser rule, you can write your parser rule then save with another arbitrary name.
+So  your parser rule won't be erased by the default file on the next update.
+Use [overrideMap.xml](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/PowerEditor/installer/functionList/overrideMap.xml)to override the default functionList parse rule files, also for adding UDL parse rule files.

-## Contribute your enhanced functionList.xml
+## Contribute your new or enhanced parser rule

 You're welcome to contribute your new or enhanced parser by creating PR on [Notepad++ GitHub page](https://github.com/notepad-plus-plus/notepad-plus-plus).
 The following sections describe how to prepare your PR according the different situations.